 Qualification and Education Committee (QEC)

-The QEC is the governing body of RANZCO’s training systems.
+The QEC is the governing body of RANZCO’s education and training.

 Scientific Program Committee